 Try to restrict the number of ‘voices’ you use to tell your story.
 If your main viewpoint character is an outsider of some kind, this will make it easier for your readers to identify with her or him.
 Your characters don’t have to speak in pseudo-archaic language, but they shouldn’t all sound like American teenagers, either.

 Finally, remember that what works in a fantasy film or comic won’t necessarily work in a novel.
 Blow-by-blow accounts of sword fights can be boring to read and huge battle scenes just confusing.
-In a novel, action scenes need to be personalized.
+In a novel, action scenes need to be personalised.
 Show what an individual warrior is thinking and feeling as he fights, and take your readers right inside the world of your imagination.

 Then get your manuscript to a literary agent … and best of luck!